EDUCBA Logo

 Explanation

-• The first step is to find out what is the type of interest you are going to earn on the investment.
-Compound interest will result in higher maturity value than simple interest rate if the rate of interest is the same.
+• The first step is determining what type of interest you will earn on the investment.
+Compound interest will result in a higher maturity value than a simple interest rate if the rate of interest is the same.

 • Secondly, in the case of compound interest, investors will also have to look at the frequency of the compounding because the frequency of compounding has a direct impact on the maturity value.
-Higher the frequency, higher will be the maturity value.
-For example, monthly compounding will have higher maturity value than semiannual compounding given the same rate.
+The higher the frequency, the higher will be the maturity value.
+For example, monthly compounding will have a higher maturity value than semiannual compounding, given the same rate.

 Maturity Value Formula Calculator